vzikratyi-tb/thingsboard/k8s/README.md

 $ ./k8s-deploy-thirdparty.sh
 `

-Type **'yes'** when prompted, if you are running ThingsBoard in `high-availability` `DEPLOYMENT_TYPE` for the first time and don't have configured Redis cluster.
+Type **'yes'** when prompted, if you are running ThingsBoard in `high-availability` `DEPLOYMENT_TYPE` for the first time or if you don't have configured Redis cluster.

 Before deploying ThingsBoard resources you can configure number of pods for each service in `./common/thingsboard.yml` by changing `spec.replicas` fields for different services.
 It is recommended to have at least 2 `tb-node` and 10 `tb-js-executor`.